vindolin/sleepy/README.md

 # - WORK IN PROGRESS -

-## Windows Daemon process that checks if it's safe to put windows into sleep.
+## Windows Daemon process that checks if it's safe to put Windows into sleep.

 Do an internet search for "windows won't go to sleep" and you know why I made this.